freesurfer/fsdeepnet/README.md

 - image_filepath: path/to/validation_image2
   label_filepath: path/to/validation_segmentation2
 ...

+  * To train the network with priors, the dataset_list.yaml needs to have 3 entries for each subject:
+      image_filepath: path/to/image1
+      label_filepath: path/to/segmentation1
+      prior_filepath: path/to/prior1

+  * The input data directory is expected to be arranged as following, Place images, labels, and priors under their corresponding directories with same filename for each subject. data_folder/
+        |---------- images/
+        |---------- labels/
+        |---------- priors/

+  * The "--ignore_prior" option can be used to not generate prior entries even if the priors/ subdirectory exists.
 ```

 4. Edit your config.yaml file as per your dataset and model requirements etc.